EmmanuelRuiz5307/EmmanuelRuiz5307/README.md

 - 🔭 I’m currently working on many projects and in my business.
 - 🌱 I’m currently learning Web and C# .
 - 💬 Ask me about ...
 Anything.
-- 🗣️ English and Spanish
+- 🗣️ English and Spanish.
 - 👥 There's no "I" in "Team".
-- 📷 Love photography and videography
+- 📷 Love photography and videography.